Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

-Bryan Reynolds -- 2-for-3 with a home run and an RBI in his most recent game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Dakota Hudson on the hill, on September 1 at 8:15 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.261 on-base percentage in past 10 games, 64 points below season-long percentage), battle starter Drew Rom and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a home run and an RBI) against the Royals.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals